zoldur/Apollon/README.md

 # Apollon
 Shell script to install an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

-## Installation
+## Installation for version 1.0.4
 ```
 wget -q https://raw.githubusercontent.com/zoldur/Apollon/master/apollon_install.sh
 bash apollon_install.sh